PhD, Trinity College Dublin

 - Global Energy Governance: Trade, Infrastructure, and the Diffusion of International Organizations, with Veronica Lenzi (IMT Lucca) and Paul Thurner (University of Munich).
 International Interactions, vol. 39(2), 2013: 192-216.

 - Preventing Protectionism: International Institutions and Trade Policy, with Soo Yeon Kim (National University of Singapore).
-Review of International Organization, vol. 7(4), 2012: 369-398.
+Review of International Organizations, vol. 7(4), 2012: 369-398.

-- Government Fractionalization and Partisan Shifts to the Left Increase the Volatility of Public Energy R&D Expenditures, with Johannes Urpelainen (Columbia University).
+- Legislative Fractionalization and Partisan Shifts to the Left Increase the Volatility of Public Energy R&D Expenditures, with Johannes Urpelainen (Columbia University).
 Energy Policy, vol. 46(1), 2012: 49-57.

 Selected Working Papers

-- Comparative Advantage and Legislators' Support for Trade, with Francesco Amodio (McGill), Giorgio Chiovelli (LBS), and Michele Di Maio (University of Naples).
-Under review at The Journal of Politics.
+- Trade Agreements: What Do Governments Maximize?, with Francesco Amodio (McGill), Giorgio Chiovelli (UdM), and Michele Di Maio (University of Rome, La Sapienza).